lorenzo-stoakes/review-scripts/README.md

   and/or memory management self tests, but _no review has to be active_, this will simply be run against the current kernel tree for convenience.

+* `review-mbox [name]` - Retrieves an mbox of all mails associated with series, and saves it into the local directory as `review_[name].mbx`.

+* `review-patches [name] <version>` - Retrieves all the patches in the series and saves them locally as a series of *.patch files (minus the cover patch), optionally at the specified version, if not specified then the latest.

 ## Credit

 Thanks to [Tomáš Janoušek](https://genserver.social/users/liskin) for his